Presented by Marurun & Racketboy

 - Best Emulator for Tool-Assisted Play: If you want to get into creating Tool-Assisted Speedruns, you’ll want BizHawk, the multi-system emulator designed by the TAS Videos community at tasvideos.org.
 It draws heavily on Mednafen’s code base, though it doesn’t share Mednafen’s accuracy.
 It can be difficult to use at times due to the complexity of some of the functions, and it does have some issues with a few PC Engine games, but you can do some crazy stuff with it, like recording gameplay inputs and playing them back, frame advance, memory viewing, and encoding recordings to AVI.

-- Wii Virtual Console: The Nintendo Wii Virtual Console supports a pretty solid number of TurboGrafx-16 games with it’s specialized emulator, including a few CD and Super CD titles.
+Starting on the Nintendo Wii, the Nintendo Virtual Console supports a pretty solid number of TurboGrafx-16 games with its specialized emulator, including a few CD and Super CD titles.
 Emulation quality is generally pretty good.
 A couple Japanese games are even offered, untranslated of course, including Gradius II and the legendary Dracula X. This is the most affordable legal alternative to buying a physical copy of Dracula X. Games are available for purchase on an individual basis and are relatively affordable.

 The PC Engine homebrew scene used to be pretty low-key, but it has seen a resurgence as of late.
 There are currently six major titles that have been released commercially, a few others in ROM format or bundled, and a few tech demos.
 There are an additional 6-9 titles currently under development by several different developers.
 Here are the titles released commercially which are currently available.
 Any of these titles can be purchased at Good Deal Games or, excepting Revival Chase, directly from the developers.
 (NOTE: Thus far, only CD titles have been released, but Aetherbyte has a cart title in the works on a homemade cartridge.)